Key Points

 If your discrete data plot is not stable, you should do some process improvement work to move it toward stability.

 Analysis of discrete data that is unstable only applies to that sample of discrete data.
-If the process is in statistical control, the analysis of the discrete data may also be applicable to the process samples from the near future.
+If the process is under statistical control, the analysis of the discrete data may also apply to the process samples shortly.

 A picture is worth a thousand words.
 Statistics support the graphs — not the other way around.
 Always begin discrete data analysis with frequency tables, a bar chart, and a control chart.